MatMasIt/notesArchive/latest/Inglese/2021/settembre/MarkheimJekyllGray.md.md

-“It was the curse of mankind that these incongruous faggots were thus bound together – that in the agonised womb of ==consciousness== these polar twins should be continuously ==struggling==.
+“It was the curse of mankind that these incongruous faggots were thus bound together – that in the agonised womb of ==consciousness== these ==polar twins== should be continuously ==struggling==.
 How, then, were they dissociated?”